Analysis Likely

 Rockstar Has Never Missed with GTA

-This is a fact.
-Not an opinion.
-A fact.
+This is a verifiable record, not an opinion.
 GTA III invented the 3D open world.
-Vice City perfected it.
+Vice City refined it.
 San Andreas expanded it.
-GTA IV made it mature.
+GTA IV brought maturity to the formula.
 GTA V launched it into the stratosphere with 200 million copies sold.
-Five games, five revolutions.
-Zero misses.
-What other studio can claim that track record?
+Five games, five meaningful evolutions, no outright failures.
+Very few studios can claim anything comparable over 25 years.

 You can debate the relative quality of each entry.
-But no GTA has been a bad game.
-Not one.
-And when a studio chains masterpieces for 25 years, trusting them with the next one isn’t naive — it’s logical.
+But no GTA has been a bad game, and when a studio maintains that consistency across a quarter century, extending trust to the next release is a reasonable position.

 The Trailers Are Extraordinary

-Trailer 1, released in December 2023, shattered the record for most-viewed video in 24 hours on YouTube.
-Over 90 million views on day one.
-And it wasn’t just buzz — the visual quality, the density of the world, the animation detail, everything was at a level nobody had seen in a game trailer before.
+Trailer 1, released in December 2023, broke the record for most-viewed video in 24 hours on YouTube, with over 90 million views on day one.
+Beyond the numbers, the visual quality, world density, and animation detail were at a level rarely seen in a game trailer.
+No “not representative of final product” disclaimers, no obvious pre-rendered sequences.

 RDR2 Proves Rockstar Can Deliver